UriNeri/pyraseq/README.md

 # paraseq_filt

-Parallel FASTA/FASTQ filtering tool with Rust CLI and Python bindings.
+Parallel FASTA/FASTQ filtering tool with a CLI and Python bindings.

-## Features

-- Parallel processing using the `paraseq` crate
+Uses `paraseq` crate

-- Gzip input support (via niffler)
-- HashSet-based lookups (O(1))
-- Invert mode to exclude sequences
-- Python bindings with full type hints
-- CLI and library interfaces
+## NOTE
+This is a crude, partially vibe coded and hastily made attempt.
+It's mostly to add a comparison point in biofaster benchmark for muti-threaded FASTA/FASTQ parsing and filtering.
+The `filt` is cause we wondered if we can use it to filter sequences by headers.

 ## Installation